borzari/CMSSW_SPRACE_2018/README.md

 ### Exercise 7 - Slim MiniAOD sample from Exercise 6 to reduce its size by keeping only Muon and Electron branches

 In order to reduce the size of the MiniAOD we would like to keep only the slimmedMuons and slimmedElectrons objects and drop all others.
 Copy the configuration (python) files in `/home/denerslemos/public/CMSDAS-pre/Set2/`.
-To work with this config filse and make the slim MiniAOD, execute the following steps in the directory CMSSW_9_3_2/src/
+To work with this config. files and make the slim MiniAOD, execute the following steps in the directory CMSSW_9_3_2/src/

 Now run the commands: